-I know that you are probably already spending $1000 on the plane ticket and accommodation, but if you spend just an extra $50 for a gift, the bride and groom will appreciate it.
+I know that you are probably already spending $1000 on the plane ticket and accommodation, but if you spend just an extra $50 on a gift, the bride and groom will appreciate it.
 The bride and groom are probably stressed out as it is about paying for their exorbitant wedding and they could probably use a little help.
 In addition, if you show up WITHOUT a gift and everyone else DOES, you will likely end up looking cheap.
 The idea is to look frugal, yet classy.
-Hopefully those two are not mutually exclusive LOL.
+Hopefully, those two are not mutually exclusive LOL.

 Now I need a little help from you